Dominik-97/curriculum-vitae/index.md

 My goal is to help businesses succeed by driving improvements in both business and technical areas and providing **technical training** to share my knowledge with others. <br>

 I am an established professional with more than five years of experience in both startup and corporate environments in the IT space with a proven track record of participating in successful projects throughout their lifecycle, ranging from internal tools to boost productivity to building software with an international presence which keeps helping people worldwide with areas such as **marketing** or **product management** or **telecommunications**.
-It has been an extremely enriching experience that helped me to understand the current market needs and help businesses to translate them into efficient and successful internal activities from which the company can highly benefit. <br>
+It has been an extremely enriching experience that helped me to understand the current market needs and help businesses to translate them into efficient and successful internal activities from which they can highly benefit. <br>

 This gave me experiences and skills in various areas to understand how to help companies with various activities ranging from **business process analysis**, **data analysis** and **testing** through **product management** to **product launch** and **life cycle management**.
 This all helps me to help bring improvements and success to businesses in business and interpersonal ways. <br>